devopsgroup-io/catapult/README.md

 2. Place your Bamboo password at `~/secrets/configuration.yml["company"]["bamboo_password"]`
 3. Disable anonymous user access by clicking the gear at the top right and going to Overview
     1. Next, under Security, go to Global permissions and remove Access from Anonymous Users
-4. Click Create > Create a new plan from the header:
+4. Click Create > Create a new plan from the top navigation:
+    1. **Create Catapult Project and create BUILD Plan**
+        * *Project and build plan name*
+            1. Project > New Project
+            2. Project name: Catapult
+            3. Project key: CAT
+            4. Plan name: BUILD
+            5. Plan key: BUILD
+            6. Plan description:
+        * *Link repository to new build plan*
+            1. Repository host: Other > None
-    1. **Create Catapult Project and create TEST Plan**
+    2. **Create Catapult Project and create TEST Plan**
         * *Project and build plan name*
             1. Project > New Project
             2. Project name: Catapult